I’m not surprised when people are frustrated with rescue groups.

 A bite is a bite.

-4. Introducing new dogs head on.
+4. Introducing new dogs head on, face to face.

 I know this one comes down to knowledge of dog behavior and experience.
 I can’t blame people for not knowing any better.